jujubes-taut0/hanabi/README.md

 ## Features

+ Session management
-- **Session explorer** — browse, open, rename, and kill tmux sessions grouped by project folder
+  - Session explorer — browse tmux sessions grouped by project folder; open, rename, and kill from the
+  sidebar
+  - Session search — search across JSONL session history by keyword with ctrl+f; matching sessions
+  surface with a snippet in context
+  - Sessions survive restart — agents keep running in tmux; relaunch hanabi and everything reappears
+  as-is
+  - Session auto-close — agents can signal completion by printing existence is pain; hanabi kills the
+  session automatically

+  Agent monitoring
-- **Live status indicators** — see at a glance which agents are running, waiting for approval, or error-looping
+  - Live status indicators — see at a glance which agents are running, waiting for approval, or
-- **Split modes** — cycle between 1, 2 (vertical or horizontal), and 4-pane layouts with `ctrl+\`
+  error-looping
-- **Approval strip** — approve or deny Claude Code permission requests with `y`/`n` without leaving the TUI
+  - Approval queue — pending Claude Code permission requests surface in a chronological queue; approve or deny with y/n without switching terminals
-- **Todo strip** — surfaces in-progress tasks parsed from agent JSONL logs
+  - Todo strip — surfaces in-progress tasks parsed from the active session's agent JSONL log
-- **Watch mode** — read-only overlay showing todos, subagent workers, or last output for any session
+  - Watch mode — read-only overlay showing todos, subagent workers, or last output for any session

-- **Session auto-close** — agents can signal completion by printing `existence is pain`; hanabi kills the session automatically
-- **Right-click context menus** — quick actions on any session or folder row
-- **Hanabi helper** — one-click button that opens a dedicated tmux session in the hanabi directory, so any AI CLI (`claude`, etc.) auto-loads project context
-- **Widget pane** — configurable stack of data panels (agent list, Claude usage/limits, shell commands, file watchers)
-- **Custom Python widgets** — write a script that prints Rich markup, hanabi runs it on an interval and displays the output
+  Layout & navigation
+  - Split modes — cycle between 1, 2 (vertical or horizontal), and 4-pane layouts with ctrl+\
-- **Pane swap** — swap the TUI and terminal pane sides with `S`
+  - Pane swap — swap the TUI and terminal sides with S
-- **Session search** — fuzzy search across JSONL session history with `ctrl+f`
-- **Drag-to-resize** — sidebar divider and widget handles are all draggable
+  - Drag-to-resize — sidebar divider and widget handles are all draggable
-- **Sessions survive restart** — agents keep running in tmux; relaunch hanabi and they reappear
-- **Themes** — kawaii, tron, automata (dark + light)
+  - Themes — kawaii, tron, automata (dark + light)

+  Widgets
+  - Widget pane — configurable stack of data panels on the right; each panel runs a script on an interval and renders its Rich markup output; ships with a built-in agents panel

+  Helper
+  - Hanabi helper — opens a dedicated AI session in the hanabi project directory, so any AI CLI (claude, etc.) immediately has full project context.
+Use it as a live interactive manual, build custom widgets, or tweak your dashboard through conversation.

 ---